nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 In the purpose we design the POA testnet with the following principles:

 * There should be a dynamic group of validators to maintain the POA network, each validator can submit block and vote.
-With enough votes, the network can allow new validators to join or evict a exists validators.
+With enough votes, the network can allow new validators to join or evict exists validators.
 * The network cannot be halted or concerned by minority malicious validators, malicious validators should be eventually evicted by majority honest validators.
 * The other part of the network should be the same as the mainnet(unless block header may need some extract context to do verification).